-Datum remains standard and retains the general meaning of “a unit of information”, though it tends to appear mostly in academic and specialist disciplines such as philosophy, surveying, geodesy, topography, technical drawing, and cartography:
+Datum retains the general meaning of ‘a unit of information’, though it tends to appear mostly in academic and specialist disciplines such as philosophy, surveying, geodesy, topography, technical drawing, and cartography:

 Several map datums were erroneous, which threw the hikers off-track.

 Few non-specialists who use the word data think of it as the plural of datum.
-Similarly, agenda has taken on a singular life of its own (distinct from the near-obsolete agendum) and has given rise to the standard plural agendas.
-Consider also media (from medium), criteria (from criterion), graffiti (from graffito), and stamina (from stamen).
-All of these imported plurals have characteristics of usage with varying degrees of acceptance and acceptability.
+Similarly, agenda has taken on a singular life of its own, distinct from the near-obsolete agendum, and has given rise to the standard plural agendas.
+Consider also media (from medium), criteria (criterion), graffiti (graffito), and stamina (stamen).
+All of these plurals have varying degrees of acceptance and acceptability.
 Agendas may be common and standard, but medias, datas and criterias are not – at least, not much and not yet.